-The Board appointed the chief executive officer from a recommendation of the nomination committee and provides input into senior management appointments.
+The Board appoints the chief executive officer from a recommendation of the nomination & governance committee and the Board approves executive management appointments.

 The role and function of the chief executive officer is formalised in the Chief Executive Mandate and the Board evaluates the performance of the chief executive officer annually.
-Succession plans are in place for the chief executive officer and other members of senior management.
+Succession plans are in place for the chief executive officer and other members of executive and senior management.